 The Sumner Quartet

 The Sumner Quartet, formed in 2012, is a professional, community-centered string quartet consisting of violinists Joshua Addison and David Rubin, violist Elizabeth Stefan, and cellist Jacques Wood.
-Sumner Quartet members serve as musiConnects Resident Musicians, teaching alongside their colleagues (Boston Public Quartet & violinist Rachel Panitch) at the Lena Park CDC in Dorchester, the Mildred Avenue Community Center, and the KIPP Academy in Mattapan.
+Sumner Quartet members serve as musiConnects Resident Musicians, teaching alongside their colleagues (Boston Public Quartet & violinist Rachel Panitch) in Mattapan at the Mattahunt Community Center, Mattahunt Early Elementary School, and KIPP Academy, and at the Lena Park CDC Community Center.

 Watch the full performance of the Boston Public Quartet performing at The Kennedy Center in Washington, D.C. on April 15, 2014 as part of a day of remembrance for the victims of the 2013 Boston Marathon bombings.